Kingdom of Kush: Meroitic period (c. 270 BC – 4th century AD)

+Relations with Ptolemaic Egypt

-There is some record of conflict between the Kushites and Ptolemies.
+There is some record of conflict between the Kushites and Ptolemaic Egypt.
 In 275 or 274 BC, Ptolemy II (r.
 283–246 BC) sent an army to Nubia, and defeated the Kingdom of Kush, annexing to Egypt the area later known as Triakontaschoinos.
-In addition, There was a serious revolt at the end of Ptolemy IV, around 204 BC, and the Kushites likely tried to interfere in Ptolemaic affairs.
+In addition, there was a serious revolt at the end of the reign of Ptolemy IV, around 204 BC, and the Kushites likely tried to interfere in Ptolemaic affairs.
 It has been suggested that this led to Ptolemy V defacing the name of Arqamani on inscriptions at Philae.
 "Arqamani constructed a small entrance hall to the temple built by Ptolemy IV at selchis and constructed a temple at Philae to which Ptolemy contributed an entrance hall."
 There is evidence of Ptolemaic occupation as far south as the second cataract, but recent finds at Qasr Ibrim, such as "the total absence of Ptolemaic pottery" have cast doubts on the effectiveness of the occupation.
 Dynastic struggles led to the Ptolemies abandoning the area, so "the Kushites reasserted their control...with Qasr Ibrim occupied" (by the Kushites) and other locations perhaps garrisoned.

+Relations with the Roman Empire

 According to Welsby, after the Romans assumed control of Egypt, they negotiated with the Kushites at Philae and drew the southern border of Roman Egypt at Aswan.
 Theodor Mommsen and Welsby state the Kingdom of Kush became a client Kingdom, which was similar to the situation under Ptolemaic rule of Egypt.
 Kushite ambition and excessive Roman taxation are two theories for a revolt that was supported by Kushite armies.
 The ancient historians, Strabo and Pliny, give accounts of the conflict with Roman Egypt.